bmuschko/gradle-cargo-plugin/README.md

         }
     }

+### System properties

+Local containers can use system properties passed to it.
+The following example shows how to set a single system property named `myproperty`:

+    cargo {
+        local {
+            systemProperties {
+                property 'myproperty', 'myvalue'
+            }
+        }
+    }

+### Automatically bootstrapping a local container

 If you decide to use the [ZIP installer](http://cargo.codehaus.org/Installer) Cargo will automatically download your container.
 You can define its properties in the closure `installer`.
 The installer only applies to "local" Cargo tasks.